shotgunsoftware/python-api/docs/installation.rst

 Installing with ``setup.py``
 ****************************

 From a local copy of the repository, you can run ``python setup.py install`` to copy the package inside your python ``site-packages``.
 Note that while ``setuptools`` will complain about syntax errors when installing the library, the library is fully functional.
-However, it ships with both Python 2 and Python 3 copies of ``httplib2``, which will generate syntax errors when byte-compiling the Python modules.